 Progress is indicated by rank & belt color

-There are no hard and fast rules which dictate how long a student must practice before achieving any particular rank.
-With perseverance, an acceptable attitude, and steady improvement, a dedicated student might be ready to receive the rank of a brown belt (3rd kyu) after about two years, and a black belt (1st degree) after about three years of constant training.
+There are no strict guidelines specifying the duration for a student to attain a particular rank.
+With dedication, a positive attitude, and consistent improvement, a committed student may achieve the rank of a brown belt (3rd kyu) in approximately two years and a black belt (1st degree) in about three years of continuous training.

-Students who want to be graded should practice each basic technique and kata at least five times each day outside of regular class for two weeks prior to grading, except it is advisable to keep the last day prior to examination free for relaxation.
+For grading, students should practice each basic technique and kata at least five times daily outside regular classes for two weeks before grading.
+The day before the examination should be reserved for relaxation.

 Kihon (Basic techniques):